Alzheimer’s Disease: Nutrition Tips for Brain Health

 Global Perspective

 Alzheimer’s disease is a worldwide problem, and its impact is growing.
-According to the World Health Organization (WHO), there were an estimated 50 million people living with dementia worldwide in 2018, and this number is projected to triple by 2050.
-Alzheimer’s disease is the most common cause of dementia, accounting for 60-70% of cases .
+According to the World Health Organization (WHO), an estimated 50 million people were living with dementia worldwide in 2018, and this number is projected to triple by 2050.
+Alzheimer’s disease is the most common cause of dementia, accounting for 60-70% of cases.

 Alzheimer’s disease is a significant health problem in the United States and worldwide.
 The disease has different stages, risk factors, and impacts on people’s lives.
 Understanding the statistics and risk factors associated with Alzheimer’s disease can help people take steps to reduce their risk of developing the disease and improve their quality of life if they or a loved one are affected by Alzheimer’s disease.